jimminycricket42/School-Notes/Physical Sciences/Magnetism and Electricity/Electrical Circuits/Resistance (R).md

 \end{gather}$$

 ## Explanation
-Resistors are bad [[Electrostatics#Conductors|conductors]] – they allow energy to flow through them, but some energy is lost and they resist the flow of the charge.
+Resistors are bad [[Conductors and Insulators|conductors]] – they allow energy to flow through them, but some energy is lost and they resist the flow of the charge.

 ### Ohm’s Law
 Resistors follow Ohm’s Law, which states: